Domestic Violence Attorney Walnut Creek, CA

 - a criminal conviction

-If you have been accused of domestic violence, it is imperative that you seek an experienced domestic violence attorney in Walnut Creek.
+If you have been accused of domestic violence, it is imperative that you seek an experienced domestic violence lawyer in Walnut Creek.
 Call our firm directly at (925) 900-5330 or complete our online contact form today.

 In California, domestic violence is detailed under Penal Code Section 273.5.
 Under this code, a person can be accused of domestic violence if he or she inflicts injury on a spouse, cohabitant, parent, or romantic partner.
 If the alleged victim displays corporal injury resulting in a traumatic condition, the person who inflicted the injury could be charged with domestic violence.
 It is important to note that domestic violence charges vary by the level of the offense.
 For instance, battery charges are misdemeanors, while more serious charges can result in felonies.